Understanding Plea Deals in California

 Getting into trouble with the law in California disrupts your life in more ways than one.
 Whether you are innocent or guilty, however, you have a right to a defense.
-The criminal justice system, though flawed, offers options.
+The criminal justice system, though flawed, offers options and Plea Deals are one.

 Plea bargaining can be an option.
 If offered a plea, the important thing is not to agree to anything without a criminal defense attorney representing you.
 A settlement offer can be great, but the prosecutor will only offer what favors them, not you.